 Level 6 provides a stunning local studies and family history service, with unique local collections, generous research and study space and the latest standard of protection (BS 5454) for Newcastle's unique printed resources.
 Here you will see the Newcastle Collection - an exhibition of the very special rare books that the City Library owns.

 Throughout the building are features such as limestone flooring, specially commissioned furniture, the latest self-service facilities, and specialist book exhibition areas.

-We hope you visit the new building and that you find it a building to 'delight and inspire'.
+We hope you visit the City Library and that you find it a building to 'delight and inspire'.

 The DisabledGo website has full information on the accessibility of City Library.

-City Library has over 100 People's Network computers and free wifi is available thorughout the building.
+City Library has almost 100 People's Network computers and free Wi-Fi is available thorughout the building.
 To use a computer you need your library ticket and PIN.
-They can be pre-booked by phoning 0191 2774100 or alternatively you can just turn up and see what is available.
+They can be pre-booked by phoning 0191 2774100 or email firstname.lastname@example.org

 During the early summer of 2007 over a thousand people in Newcastle were asked four questions: